 Continue to do this to all the open loops in between, making sure you grab all 8 petals, leave no loose ones.

 To start to make the handles, lay your work horizontally, with the longer side at the top, 7 flower side, and start at the top left corner.
 The corner flowers have 10 petals loose.
 You want to use 5 petals for each side, so separate 5 of the petals and sl st your desired color for the handles into the first of the 5 petals, then sc into next petal to the left.

-Now next your doing a normal decrease st, by gathering up the next three petals one at a time and pulling up a loop like shown in the first picture, and pull through all 4 loops on your hook.
+Now next your doing a normal decrease st, by gathering up the next three petals one at a time and pulling up a loop , and pull through all 4 loops on your hook.
 Continue doing this to the next flower, gather up 3 more petals on the next flower and pull through all 4 loops.